pytutorialgithub/Beautifulsoup_get_class_name/README.md

 ```

-For the tutorial of the examples, vists [beautifulsoup-get-class-name - PyTutorial](https://pytutorial.com/beautifulsoup-get-class-name)
+For the tutorial of the examples, vists [beautifulsoup Get Class Name - PyTutorial](https://pytutorial.com/beautifulsoup-get-class-name)